vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - MIDI controller choices;
 - end-of-track writing.

+It resolves source instrument identities against the collection's instrument sets, then assigns MIDI bank/program addresses.
+The synth export preparation layer performs the equivalent identity-to-preset lowering for SF2 and DLS.

 The renderer can also use modulation usage analysis to scale controller values when the export request asks for observed-range modulation scaling.

 ---